NSO icon 1.jpg NSO icon 2.pngNSO icon 3.jpgNSO icon 4.jpg

 • Services will be re-organised into two sectors, North and South.
 This merges some services and creates larger clinical teams which will be more resilient and offer a more equitable level of service.

-• Not all hospitals will offer clinics for rarer cancers, these will continue be seen and treated at the Cancer Centre in Leeds (as is the case now).
+• Outpatient clinics for rarer cancers will continue to be delivered from the Leeds Cancer Centre only (as is the case now).

-• More clinics will be undertaken by specialist nurses and pharmacists.
+• Outpatient clinics will be delivered by a combination of doctors and other cancer specialists such as senior nurses and pharmacists.

 Inpatient Care

-The reduction in the number of hospitals offering specialist inpatient care for people with cancer will free up doctors’ time for other clinical work such as outpatient clinics and to support chemotherapy
+The consolidation of specialist inpatient care for people with cancer will free up doctors’ time for other clinical work such as outpatient clinics and to support chemotherapy